Nexus20/binary-networks-angular/README.md

-# BinaryNetworksAngular
+# Binary Networks Frontend

+This repository contains the frontend code for the binary logical network management system.
+The backend can be found at: https://github.com/Nexus20/binary-networks-backend
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.
+<br>The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

 ## Development server